yahiarefaiea/rapida/packages/rapida-api/readme.md

 You can configure the project by updating the `bin/config.js` object used all around the project.
 You can view what it contains from [here](https://github.com/nuotron/rapida/blob/master/packages/rapida-api/bin/config.js).

 ## The API directory
-The API directory has a feature-based structure which it makes it more organized and easy to maintain even with larger projects.
+The `api/` directory has a feature-based structure which it makes it more organized and easy to maintain even with larger projects.
 The `api/index.js` is the place where you load all of the features you have for your API.
 And each feature is contained within a dedicated directory that has its name.
 Check [this demo](https://github.com/nuotron/rapida/tree/master/packages/rapida-api/api/book).

 ## License
 Copyright (c) 2020 Nuotron.